Dissurender/new-paper/src/content/blog/dsd-cohort.md

 ## Planning and Requirements

-In the initial meeting, the group make a timeline for the project.
+In the initial meeting, the group made a timeline for the project.
 Given the time frame, the breakdown was:

 | Week  | Task              |
 | ----- | ----------------- |